-Over our 20 years we’ve been lucky enough to work with over 15 different unicorns and some of the most notable companies in the last generation of software, including companies like Stripe that just raised a 22 1/2 billion and Snowflake, which are two of the fastest growing software companies in history, and some of the next generation businesses, like Looker and others.
+Over our 20 years we’ve been lucky enough to work with over 15 different unicorns and some of the most notable companies in the last generation of software, including companies like Stripe and Snowflake, which are two of the fastest growing software companies in history, and some of the next generation businesses, like Looker and others.

 That survey had 24 questions and we were overwhelmed by the response.
 We had almost 600 different companies respond of all shapes and sizes, and I’ll get into the distributions of that for a second.
 We took that data set over the last three months and it was an enormous amount of work.
 We wrote over 1000 lines of code in R and we performed lots of different statistical tests to make sure that the result of the analysis I’m gonna share with you, actually stands to statistical significance.